In project management, a project charter is a valuable tool when starting a project.

 Taking your time to write a project charter correctly will allow you to be more efficient afterwards, to draw the outlines of the project, to anticipate difficulties and to avoid mistakes.

-A project charter is a document that defines the framework of a project as a whole.
+A project charter is a document, used for successful project management, that defines the management plan of a project as a whole.
 It lists the needs, objectives, constraints, expected features, deadlines and budget as accurate as possible.

 Used internally or externally, a project charter can become contractual in the case of a service signature, and it is mandatory in the case of a request for tender.